 Two primary manufacturers of such lights are SureFire and Streamlight.
 I’ve carried flashlights made by both and been well served, though these days, I carry SureFire lights exclusively.
 By all means, take the time to peruse their websites.
 You’ll be amazed by the variety of flashlights and accessories they provide and will likely realize needs you didn’t know you had.

 Everyone who keeps a handgun for home protection should keep a proper flashlight with that handgun.
 Having the light immediately at hand when forced to investigate a possible home intrusion in the middle of the night provides a substantial tactical advantage, particularly if the light is properly employed.
+Lights of 1000 lumens can momentarily blind and/or disorient attackers.

 A quick note on quality.
-There are indeed flashlights available in the same—purported—power ranges for less than those made by SureFire and Streamlight.
+There are indeed flashlights available in the same—purported—brightness ranges for less than those made by SureFire and Streamlight.
 As always, you get what you pay for.
-I have some of the less expensive lights, and generally found them not up to SureFire quality, performance and longevity.
+I have some of the less expensive lights, and generally find them not up to SureFire quality, performance and longevity.
 They’re fine for general purpose, laying about the homestead purposes, but not for dangerous situations.
 It’s rather like motorcycle or bicycle helmets: if you have a ten-dollar head, buy a ten-dollar helmet.
 For serious social encounters, I prefer to spend a bit more to be absolutely certain of what I’m getting.

-Light emitting diode–LED–technology has dramatically improved in recent years.
+Light emitting diode–-LED–-technology has dramatically improved in recent years.
 They are now much more powerful than only a few years ago and less expensive.
 Where 125 lumens was considered state of the art not long ago, 500-600 lumens is now more or less the default standard.
 The difference in range and brightness between 125 and 500 lumens is dramatic.
 LEDS produce far less heat than incandescent bulbs, are much more robust and last much longer.

 This is the E2D Defender Ultra, a light I carry, which comes in 1000 lumen and 1000/5 lumen models.
 It is machined of aluminum and comes with a “strike” bezel and end cap.
 It sells in the $200 dollar range, which seems like a lot, but 1000 lumens of focused light is very impressive and useful, particularly in such a small package.
 Properly cared for, such a light can easily last for decades.